We encourage students to connect with the greater Chicago community thoughtfully and further develop a

 The Talmud teaches that after 30 days of living in a place, the new resident is responsible to contribute to the public welfare.
 Students who participated in Jewish life in high school often come to campus wanting to continue with their commitment to activism, advocacy, and community service.
 We are glad to provide them ways of doing so through a Jewish lens.

-If you're interested in building these programs at Hillel, be in touch with Lilli to get involved!
+If you're interested in building these programs at Hillel, be in touch with Jenn to get involved!

 BYIC: Our South Side Stories